Rugby league star Hayne to spend nearly 4 years in jail

 The 33-year-old Hayne had denied assaulting the woman in the bedroom of her home in Newcastle, north of Sydney, in September 2018.
 Court testimony said Hayne had a taxi waiting out front of the woman’s home while he was with her.

-In handing down the sentence, District Court Judge Helen Syme said she found that Hayne was fully aware that the victim was not consenting and proceeded anyway.
+In handing down the sentence, District Court Judge Helen Syme said she found that Hayne was fully aware that the victim was not consenting and that he proceeded anyway.

 “The reliability and honesty of the victim’s evidence was tested at length and in my view, her reliability was not in doubt.
 She said no several times,” Syme said.
 “The use of force was such that the victim had no prospect of stopping him physically.
 He was at least twice her weight at 100 kilograms (220 pounds) and an athlete at the top of his form.
 The offender was fully aware the victim was not consenting.”